The Commonplace

 0.05

 Effective ISP depends on high-quality internal data and sometimes external data sharing across partners, raising issues around data ownership, incentives to share, and the design of contracting/market mechanisms to internalize coordination gains.
-Organizational Efficiency mixed medium data quality, degree of external data sharing, coordination gains
+Organizational Efficiency mixed data quality, degree of external data sharing, coordination gains

 n=5